What is chickenpox?

 First of all, infected children should stay home to avoid contact with other children as the disease is contagious.

 An infected person has to wait for the virus to mature to complete the duration.
-Itching in Chickenpox has to be treated with help of antihistamine medications, ointments and over-the-counter medications since bursting the blisters should be avoided.
+Antihistamine medications, ointments and over-the-counter medications help to treat itching in Chickenpox.
 The fluid oozing from the blisters spreads to other parts of the body.

 Following are the ways to relieve itching :